slaclab/lcls-orbit/README.md

 - [ ] Functionality to show difference to reference, button to collect reference
 - 0 reference button, collect 500
- - Plot difference of pv value to the reference
+- [x] Plot difference of pv value to the reference
 - Toggle referenced view on/off
+- [ ] Improve rendering

 What do BPMS serve already?
 - [ ] Colormap on side